AndrewJDR/handmade_qt/README.md

 Also -- to run the build, you may need to copy your handmade.dll into the same directory as the handmade_qt.exe

+I've only tested this on Windows, but I'm not using any exotic Qt features, so it might just work on any of the [platforms Qt runs on](http://doc.qt.io/qt-5/supported-platforms.html)